msupply-foundation/conforma-web-app/documentation/internal/Assignment-Process.md

 ## Diagram

-This diagram is somewhat complex, it describes some functionality that is not implemented (re-assignment), it can be helpful when visualising full assignment flow (and for analysing different scenariors of assignment)
+This diagram is somewhat complex — it describes some functionality that is not implemented (re-assignment), but it can be helpful when visualising full assignment flow (and for analysing different scenarios of assignment)

 ![Assignment Flow](images/Assignment-Flow-Detailed.png)